 Once security has been granted by a Polish court (e.g., the vessel has been arrested), the debtor can apply for a cancellation or a change of the decision concerning the security, although this will always be subject to the court's discretion.
 However, the security will always cease to exist (regardless of the court or creditor's view) if the debtor deposits the full amount of the security (as indicated in the motion for the security) in the bank account of the Ministry of Finance.
-If this is not done, the debtor can only negotiate an alternative security (bank guarantee, P&I letter of undertaking, etc.) with the claimant in order that the claimant agrees to withdraw the motion for security.
+If this is not done, the debtor can only negotiate an alternative security (bank guarantee, P&I letter of undertaking, etc.) with the claimant, in order for the claimant to agree to withdraw the motion for security.
 The creditor, however, does not have to consent to such an alternative security.